litmuschaos/litmus-docs/website/docs/concepts/probes.md

 </tr>
 <tr>
   <th>Notes</th>
-  <td>The <code>.httpProbe/inputs.url</code> contains the URL which the experiment uses to gauge health/service availability (or other custom conditions) as part of the entry/exit criteria.</td>
+  <td>The <code>.httpProbe/inputs.url</code> contains the URL which the fault uses to gauge health/service availability (or other custom conditions) as part of the entry/exit criteria.</td>
 </tr>
 </table>